jchatel/quickmail-next-docs/email-accounts/adding-email-accounts-for-sending.md

 - [GoDaddy](https://ph.godaddy.com/help/server-and-port-settings-for-workspace-email-6949)

-Some things to note when adding a custom email:
+Things to keep in mind when adding a custom email:

-- Make sure that IMAP and SMTP are turned on for the email address and credentials are correct
+- Make sure IMAP and SMTP are enabled for the email address and that the credentials are correct.

-- Make sure that your ESP supports a secure connection because we don't support non-secure connections
+- Make sure your email service provider supports a secure connection, as non-secure connections are not supported.

-- Avoid setting up 2FA as that might stop us from checking the inbox so it won't get added to QuickMail.
+- Avoid setting up 2FA, as it may prevent QuickMail from accessing the inbox.

-- Check if your subscription supports IMAP access
+- Check whether your subscription plan includes IMAP access.

-**Note:** Custom email addresses can be tricky to set up because they have varying configurations.
-To get the best help if you're getting errors, please contact your email service provider.
+**Note:** Custom email addresses can be tricky to set up due to varying configurations.
+If you encounter errors, contact your email service provider for assistance.

+**Bulk adding custom emails via CSV**

+You can bulk add custom emails using a CSV file with the following headers (one value per column):

+- SMTP host / port / username / password or API key (from your email service provider)

+- IMAP host / port / username / password (from your mailbox provider)

+- Inbox name

-## Option 2: f you don't have access to the inbox
+### Option 2: I Don't Have Access to the Email Account

-- If you're working with a client and you don't have access to their email account, you can generate an invite to the client.
+If you are working with a client and do not have access to their email account, you can generate an invite link for them.

-To generate an invite link, click "I don't have access to the inbox" → Click "Copy link to clipboard" → Provide the link to your client
+To generate an invite link, click **I don't have access to the inbox** → **Copy link to clipboard** → send the link to your client.

-## Option 3: If you don't have an inbox for sending emails yet

-# I'm having difficulties adding an inbox, what should I do

-- Email already exists
+## I'm Having Difficulties Adding an Inbox.
+What Should I Do?

+**Email already exists**

 An email address can only be added to one account at a time.
-It could be that the email address is added to an expired account.
+If you are seeing this error, the email address may already be associated with an expired account.

-To solve this, please contact [support@quickmail.io](mailto:support@quickmail.io) and provide the email address so we can delete it from a different account.
+To resolve this, contact [support@quickmail.io](mailto:support@quickmail.io) and provide the email address so it can be removed from the other account.

-- It keeps adding the wrong Outlook inbox
+**It keeps adding the wrong Outlook inbox**

-When adding a Microsoft account, it automatically loads whichever email account is logged into your browser.
+When adding a Microsoft account, QuickMail automatically loads whichever email account is currently logged in to your browser.
+To fix this, try one of the following:

-There are several ways to fix this:

-- Log out all your email addresses in [Outlook.com](http://Outlook.com) or [Microsoft.com](http://Microsoft.com)
+- Log out of all email addresses in [Outlook.com](http://Outlook.com) or [Microsoft.com](http://Microsoft.com).

 - Generate an invite link and open it in an incognito window.
-Since incognito windows don't have any data, instead of loading any email account, you will need to enter the correct email and password.
+Since incognito windows have no saved session data, you will be prompted to enter the correct email and password manually.

-- Temporarily use a different browser
+- Temporarily use a different browser.

-**Note:** Custom email addresses can cause different errors.
-To troubleshoot them, please go to this article.
-If you can't find any of the errors on the list, please contact your email service provider.
+**Note:** Custom email addresses can produce a variety of errors.
+For troubleshooting, refer to this article.
+If your error is not listed, contact your email service provider.

-# How many inboxes can I add?
+## How Many Inboxes Can I Add?

-The number of inboxes that can be added to an account depends on the account's plan.

-Here's a detailed guide on our pricing to learn more about it: [https://quickmail.io/pricing/](https://quickmail.io/pricing/)
+The number of inboxes you can add depends on your account plan.
+For a full breakdown, see our pricing guide: [https://quickmail.io/pricing/](https://quickmail.io/pricing/)

-**Pro tip:** If you want to increase the volume of emails the account can send daily, the best way to go about it is to use multiple inboxes.
-Having multiple inboxes is a good way to spread out the volume of messages coming from a single campaign through Inbox Rotation.
+**Pro tip:** If you want to increase the daily email volume of your account, the most effective approach is to use multiple inboxes.
+This allows you to spread the sending volume across accounts through inbox rotation.

-# My inbox keeps getting paused due to the error 550 5.1.8 Access denied, bad outbound sender.
-What does it mean?
+## My Inbox Keeps Getting Paused Due to Error 550 5.1.8.
+What Does It Mean?

-The bounce code 550 5.1.8 Access denied, bad outbound sender often indicates that Microsoft is flagging the inbox's sending habits, temporarily blocking the email account.
+The error code 550 5.1.8 (Access denied, bad outbound sender) indicates that Microsoft is flagging the inbox's sending behavior and has temporarily blocked the email account.

-When we detect these bounces, we automatically pause the email to prevent more bounces from happening.
+When QuickMail detects these bounces, it automatically pauses the inbox to prevent further bounces from occurring.

-This issue isn't caused by QuickMail but rather by Microsoft’s actions.
-It’s also not due to invalid email addresses among your leads.

-This can occur if the inbox sends too many emails with identical content, has a low sender reputation, or appears spammy.
+This issue is caused by Microsoft's actions, not by QuickMail, and is not related to invalid email addresses in your lead list.
+It can occur if the inbox sends too many emails with identical content, has a low sender reputation, or appears to be sending spam.

-Microsoft’s algorithm may flag accounts it suspects of being hacked, compromised, or sending spam.
-To resolve this, please reach out to Microsoft Support to request an unblock.

-If you have admin access or an IT admin, you can follow this guide to Restore restricted users in Defender for Office 365
+Microsoft's algorithm may flag accounts it suspects of being compromised or sending spam.
+To resolve this, contact Microsoft Support to request an unblock.
+If you have admin access, you can also follow this guide: Restore Restricted Users in Defender for Office 365.

 Once the inbox is unblocked by Microsoft, remember to unpause it in QuickMail.
-We automatically pause the inbox if we detect sender-related bounces to prevent further issues.

-To avoid future blocks, consider these best practices:
+To avoid future blocks, consider the following best practices:

-- Throttle email sending: Set a daily limit and increase the delay between emails.
+- **Throttle email sending** — set a daily send limit and increase the delay between emails.

-- Use AI for variations: Add unique variations to your emails to enhance deliverability and avoid flags.
+- **Use AI for variations** — add unique variations to your emails to improve deliverability.

-- Create text and email variations: This helps prevent ESPs from easily flagging your content.
+- **Create text and email variations** — this makes it harder for email service providers to flag your content.

-- Avoid spam trigger words: Use tools like Mailmeteor's spam checker to analyze your email content.
+- **Avoid spam trigger words** — use tools like Mailmeteor's spam checker to review your email content.

-- Use custom domain tracking: This can maximize deliverability.
+- **Use custom domain tracking** — this can help maximize deliverability.

-- Verify emails: Clean your list of invalid addresses.
+- **Verify emails** — regularly clean your lead list to remove invalid addresses.